 Remember that it will be up to you to justify any breach of confidentiality in the public interest if you're asked to do so.
 Make a record of your decisions and reasons.

-If you're an MDU member and you're unsure what action to take, our medico-legal advisers are always on hand to help.
+If you're an MDU member and you're unsure what action to take, contact our medico-legal advisers for help.